 And we learned to transfer the food to its plastic container immediately upon taking it on board and getting rid of the bag—and potential bugs—immediately.

-UPDATE: About a year ago, we switched to Sojo’s dog food (read my post about why it works well on a boat) and I can store unopened bags just as they come from Amazon, but I still store open bags this way—I just use a smaller canister!
+UPDATE: After a while, we switched to Sojo’s freeze dried dog food (Amazon).
+Read my post about why it works well on a boat.
+And I can store unopened bags just as they come from Amazon, but I still store open bags this way—I just use a smaller canister!

 I’d assume that cat food should be stored the same way as dog food, but we’ve never had a cat and thus I don’t really know if there are any differences.
 If you have any knowledge of cat food, please add a note in the comments!